 The filling is kind of pale and has a strong vanilla-maple flavor.
-The thickener is flour and you can kind of taste the starch, but it isn’t entirely horrible.
-I’d definitely make it again if I met someone with a recently diagnosed egg allergy who was sad about having to give up pecan pie.
+The thickener is flour and you can kind of taste the starch, but it isn’t too bad.
+I’d definitely make this again if I met someone with a recently diagnosed egg allergy who was sad about having to give up pecan pie.

-Hopefully I can get a few more reviews when I go pick up the dirty dish.
+Hopefully I can get a few more reviews when I go pick up thedish.

 Recipe is from The Pecan store via their post on Bakespace, but I made a few adjustments.
 One being, I baked it in a 9 inch pie plate.
 I’m not sure it would really fit in an 8 inch, which is what the recipe calls for.
 I also didn’t use vanilla bean or vanilla powder, but rather my every day Mexican vanilla.